The Federal Government will Become America's Model Employer for the 21st Century.

 Effective recruitment in high-performing organizations occurs when management owns the process and human capital efforts are tied to the agency's mission and program goals.
-The agency's recruiting and workforce planning efforts must be based on the understanding of the talent challenges, hiring needs, required skills and competencies and a comprehensive, well integrated strategic human capital plan.
+The agency's recruiting and workforce planning efforts must be based on the understanding of the talent challenges, hiring needs, and required skills and competencies.
 Hiring priorities and overall recruitment strategies must be carefully analyzed, outlined, well developed, and approved in the workforce planning process.

 Recruitment budgets in most agencies have remained steady or decreased.
 Agencies must ensure their recruitment teams have the necessary training, tools and support to maintain or increase the quality of hires while working within the constraints of limited resources.
 Important to developing a solid, efficient recruiting plan after first identifying, validating, and prioritizing workforce requirements is to determine where the highest payoff can be realized and targeting those areas/institutions first.
 Developing employment branding and identifying strategic recruitment activities in the up-front phase of the workforce planning process will better position agencies to achieve greater results recruiting high quality hires.